 Shiv Sena Dussehra rallies: Uddhav Thackeray dares Shinde to talk about Hindutva without BJP’s help

-The rallies are being held in two locations – Shivaji Park and Bandra Kurla Complex – for the first time due to the split in the party.
+The rallies were held in two locations – Shivaji Park and Bandra Kurla Complex – for the first time due to the split in the party.

+The two factions of the Shiv Sena led by former Maharashtra Chief Minister Uddhav Thackeray and his rival Eknath Shinde on Wednesday criticised each other over the split in the party at two Dussehra rallies held in Mumbai.

+This was the first time since the Shiv Sena’s inception 56 years ago, that two rallies were held in Mumbai on the occasion of Dussehra.
+The Uddhav Thackeray-led Sena held its rally at Shivaji Park, where it has been organised every year since 1996.
+Chief Minister Eknath Shinde held his side’s rally at the Bandra Kurla Complex.

+The rallies are being seen as a show of strength as both sides are claiming to be the “real” Shiv Sena.

-Shiv Sena leader Uddhav Thackeray on Wednesday challenged Maharashtra Chief Minister Eknath Shinde and his faction to speak about Hindutva “without taking the script” from the Bharatiya Janata Party, The Indian Express reported.
+At his rally, Thackeray challenged Shinde and his faction to speak about Hindutva “without taking the script” from the Bharatiya Janata Party, The Indian Express reported.

 Thackeray said that he does not need to learn about Hindutva from the saffron party.
 “Just because we have broken the alliance with BJP doesn’t mean we have abandoned Hindutva,” he said.
 “I am a Hindu today and will be Hindu forever”

-At his rally, Thackeray termed the Shinde faction as a group of parasites who are without any identity or roots.

-“However, the roots of a big tree are rooted in soil,” the former Maharashtra chief minister said.
-“That is how we are.
-I don’t even want to call them ‘Sena of parasites’.
-It would be an insult to the word Sena.”
+Thackeray also described the Shinde faction as “traitors” and said that their reputation will never be washed away.

+“I will call them gaddar [traitors],” he said, according to the newspaper.
+“Ministerial post is for few days, but the stamp of gaddar is for a lifetime.”

-Meanwhile, Shinde, along with Uddhav Thackeray’s brother Jaidev Thackeray, are present at the rally in Bandra Kurla Complex.
+Meanwhile, Shinde appeared with Uddhav Thackeray’s brother Jaidev Thackeray at the rally in Bandra Kurla Complex.

+He said that the crowd at his rally was proof enough to show who the true inheritors of Shiv Sena founder Bal Thackeray’s legacy were, PTI reported.

+Shinde added that the Shiv Sena was not a private limited company and was built through the hard work of common party workers.

 Also read: How Dussehra has become the opportunity for rival Shiv Sena factions to prove their ground strength